hamaluik/blog.hamaluik.ca/data/Post/2013-11-17-simple-bezier-curves-in-matlab.md

 	<figcaption>The cubic spline using the given raw points</figcaption>
 </figure>

-Note that the "resolution" of this is entirely dependent on the number of points that exist in $t$.
+Note that the "resolution" of this is entirely dependent on the number of points that exist in `t`.
 By default, in `linspace`, this will be 100, but we can easily drop that down:

 ```matlab
 t = linspace(0, 1, 10);